+Table 1.
+The efficiencies computed with the merger code before and after it was improved.

 However, the efficiencies computed using just the strip telescope are still lower than those computed using just the pixel telescope.
-Using Run 1068 as a test case, I analyzed patterns in the remaining inefficient events, I classified them as belonging to one of five event types.
-All these inefficient events have hits on all the strip planes because the list of inefficient events was produced when running Chewie on only strip events with a minimum hit cut of 14 (all strip telescope planes).
+Using Run 1068 as a test case, I analyzed patterns in the remaining inefficient events and I classified them as belonging to one of five most common inefficient event types.
+All these events have hits on all the strip planes because the list of inefficient events was produced when running Chewie on only strip events with a minimum hit cut of 14 (all strip telescope planes).
 There are 381 total events inefficient for DUT 0.

 Events with hits on all telescope planes: These events will be inefficient for both the strip and pixel telescopes, so it is unlikely that these inefficiencies can be prevented.
 There are 98 of these events.